“I was so blessed to have such a great, horrible experience. Without that horrible experience, I would not be here.”

 Or purposefully hide their emotions too.

 I’ll never forget one conversation I had with two of my dad’s siblings—an aunt and uncle—that day with my grandparents.
 They were talking about growing up and maturing, and rather than asking me about the things I think about or the books I read, my uncle blatantly says, “Well I mean you wouldn’t understand, since your brain won’t be fully developed until you’re 25.”
 I was taken aback.
 I hadn’t seen this uncle in over a year, because mind you, he had converted to some religion and cut the entire family off.
 He had no idea what I thought about or went through in life.
 He had no idea what any of our lives were actually like, since he was so consumed in his own.
-After he made the very rude statement, he proceeded to test me by asking me a question: “Why shouldn’t you steal something from someone?”
+After he made this very rude statement, he proceeded to test me by asking me a question: “Why shouldn’t you steal something from someone?”
 A thousand things rushed into my mind: “because working hard for your own belongings is more rewarding, because it’s not a sustainable practice, because it’s illegal, because it’s morally wrong…” However, before he let me respond, he says, “Because it’s depriving someone of something that’s rightfully theirs.
 You see, you’ll be able to come to conclusions like these once your brain has fully developed.
 I remember staring at him blankly, then looking at my aunt for some kind of support.
 She said nothing.
 It was then that I realized that people, even family, will simplify your entire life into one sentence or one question, without even giving you time to respond.

 People who care from a distance